A STEM visionary, advocate for girls in technology and senior analyst at Australia’s biggest telecom. Meet Jo Zimpel.

 Zimpel was accepted and continues to work with the support of the Activator, while also promoting STEM to girls across daycare centres, kindergartens and schools.

-As the future of technology and industry open to Zimpel, she’s found her Master studies and STEM Hub work complement one another.
+As the futures of technology and industry open to Zimpel, she’s found her Master studies and STEM Hub work complement one another.

 Like other RMIT students in the information technology space, Zimpel can choose from electives in artificial intelligence and machine learning.